BLACK FRIDAY SALE | 30% OFF | FREE SHIPPING Shop Now

 1. Drink More Water

-One of the main effects — among others — of dehydration is a lack of energy.
-In cases of Mild Dehydration, symptoms of dehydration often go unnoticed.
+Surprisingly, one of the main effects of dehydration is a lack of energy.
+This is less surprising when you realise that mild dehydration symptoms often go unnoticed.

 Dehydration is also incredibly common.
-In fact, according to the National Library of Medicine, 75% Of Americans Are Chronically Dehydrated — whether due to hot weather, increased physical activity, or a reduced intake of water.
+According to the National Library of Medicine, 75% of Americans are chronically dehydrated — whether due to hot weather (after all, certain states are pretty hot), increased physical activity, or a reduced water intake.

-The Average Adult Should Drink Between Four to Seven Pints Of Water — about 135 ounces — a day.
-You may have heard that eight glasses a day is sufficient, and it may be for your body type.
-The most important thing to do to stay hydrated is to simply drink whenever thirsty, and drink more plain water than things like juices or caffeinated beverages.
-By staying properly hydrated, you can reduce daytime fatigue, boost your mood, and improve your ability to absorb nutrients.
+The average adult should drink between four to seven pints of water — about 135 ounces — a day.
+You may have heard that eight glasses a day is sufficient, and it might be for your body type.
+However, the most important thing to do to stay hydrated is to simply drink whenever you feel thirsty.
+You should also drink more plain water instead of things like juices or caffeinated beverages.
+Staying properly hydrated can reduce daytime fatigue, boost your mood, and improve your ability to absorb nutrients.

 2. Cut Down on Caffeine